sourmash-bio/sourmash/doc/api-example.md

 so the hash values themselves are compatible - it's the comparison between collections of them that doesn't work.

-But, in some circumstances, regular MinHash signatures can be extracted from scaled signatures, and vice versa.
+But, in some circumstances, num signatures can be extracted from scaled signatures, and vice versa.
 We haven't yet implemented nice shortcuts for this in sourmash, but you can hack it together yourself quite easily :).

-To extract a regular MinHash from a scaled MinHash, first create or load your MinHash, and then extract the hash values:
+To extract a num MinHash object from a scaled MinHash, first create or load your MinHash, and then extract the hash values:
 ```
 >>> num_mh = sourmash.MinHash(n=1000, ksize=31)